FigoFavian/exercise-profiling/README.md

 As you can see from the images itself, the test executed had a 20% performance improvement for /all-student-name and /highest-gpa endpoints.
 This was done by making a new branch called "optimize", inside there I improved some methods in StudentService class.

-1. What is the difference between the approach of performance testing with JMeter and profiling with IntelliJ Profiler in the context of optimizing application performance?
+1. hat is the difference between the approach of performance testing with JMeter and profiling with IntelliJ Profiler in the context of optimizing application performance?

 JMeter focuses on user-level performance testing by simulating traffic, for example thousands of users, to measure how an app handles load, response times, or scalability.
 It is like stress testing the system from the outside.
 IntelliJ Profiler is about the code itself.
 It shows which methods or processes hog CPU, memory, or cause bottlenecks.